-In December 2017, the IASB postponed the effective date of this amendment indefinitely pending the outcome of its research project on the equity method of accounting.
+In December 2015, the IASB postponed the effective date of this amendment indefinitely pending the outcome of its research project on the equity method of accounting.
 Early application of the amendments is still permitted.
-An entity shall apply those amendments prospectively.
-The Group is in the process of assessing the impact of the amendments on financial position or performance of the Group.
+The Group will wait until the final amendment to assess the impacts of the changes.